 Volkswagen 4MOTION models do have some downsides.
 For a start, they tend to be more expensive to buy than their two-wheel-drive stablemates.
 All-wheel-drive cars usually can’t match the fuel economy of two-wheel-drive models, either, but it’s worth mentioning that they are more efficient than the permanent four-wheel-drive systems that you tend to get in the most rugged off-roaders.
 Parts, servicing and consumables may be costlier on 4MOTION models, too.
 However, 4MOTION cars tend to be highly sought after, so they may be worth more than two-wheel-drive cars when it’s time to resell.

 Audi’s all-wheel-drive models use a system called quattro, and it’s very similar to Volkswagen’s 4MOTION system.
 Again, there are several different variations, with some models sporting a multi-plate clutch and others getting a self-locking centre differential.
 Audi also offers ‘quattro on-demand’ on the Q5 and A5 Allroad, which switches between all-wheel drive and front-wheel drive to save fuel.
 There’s also a slightly different system on the Audi R8 mid-engined supercar.
 Read more about Audi’s quattro system here.

 Should you buy a VW with 4MOTION?

-We’d recommend choosing 4MOTION in some circumstances but it’s not ideal for everyone.
-It’s useful if you live somewhere that regularly experiences bad weather and slippery roads, and it also tends to improve a car’s towing capacity, so it’s a good choice if you regularly tow a caravan or a large trailer.
-If these points don’t apply to you, we’d suggest going with front-wheel drive instead, as the car will be cheaper to buy and cheaper to run.
+We’d recommend choosing 4MOTION in some circumstances, but it’s not ideal for everyone.
+It’s useful if you live somewhere that regularly experiences bad weather and slippery roads.
+It also tends to improve a car’s towing capacity, so it’s a good choice if you regularly tow a caravan or a large trailer.
+If these points don’t apply to you, we’d suggest going with front-wheel drive instead, as the car will be cheaper to both buy and run.